Winter is coming… and I’ll be in Southeast Asian paradise!

 Phuket, a beautiful paradise in Southern Thailand, is the perfect starting point for visiting all of the islands in the south.
 I plan on spending a few days here exploring the beautiful beaches and relaxing in the sun.
 I may also hike the Bang Pae waterfall or check out the Gibbon Rehabilitation Project.
 I love monkeys… when they’re not trying to attack you.
 I also want to head out to Phang Nga Bay, where you can see breathtaking views of limestone cliffs.
 The bay is also home to floating Muslim villages with mosques on stilts!

 While Phuket has gotten a bad reputation in the past for taxi scams and extremely touristy beaches, the government has recently cracked down on all of this activity.
 All of the beaches have been cleared of the makeshift souvenir stalls and touts, and the ringleaders of the taxi scams have been arrested.
+Many of the hotels and resorts also have incredible deals.
 I’m excited to see the new and improved Phuket, and relax on one of the beautiful beaches.

 5. Learn to Scuba Dive and visit the other islands